LEGISLATIVE PRIORITIES 2024

 The Issue:

-The state’s accountability system focuses almost exclusively on one factor — the STAAR test.
-Texas needs and deserves an accountability system that incorporates diverse factors that parents care about and that truly reflect school performance.
+The state’s accountability system relies heavily on one standardized test.
+Texas students need and deserve an accountability system that incorporates diverse factors that families care about and that truly reflects school performance.
 Assessments should be used as a diagnostic tool to inform instructional decisions that support individual students.

 We Support: